openseadragon/browser-extension/README.md

 1. Go to your Chrome settings and then extensions.
 1. Turn on the "Developer mode" checkbox.
-1. Choose "Load unpacked extension" and select build/chromium from this repository.
+1. Choose "Load unpacked extension" and select build/webextension from this repository.

 ### Testing in Firefox

-There are two ways to load the extension for testing in Firefox:

-#### Using jpm

-1. Install [jpm](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm) globally with `npm install jpm -g`.
+1. Type `about:debugging` in the address bar.
+1. Click on "Load Temporary Add-on" and select build/webextension from this repository.

+### Publishing the standalone web site

-1. Run `jpm run` inside build/firefox
+1. Run `grunt publish`.

-It will start a fresh instance of Firefox with the extension installed.

-#### Loading the xpi

-1. Go to the extensions list (about:addons).
-1. Drag and drop the build/@openseadragonizer-[version].xpi file.
+1. Commit and push the `../openseadragon.github.com` website.